JetBrains/lets-plot/README_PYTHON.md

 ### SVG/HTML export to file.

-`export_svg` function takes plot specification and filename as parameters and saves SVG representation of plot to a file in current working directorty.
+`export_svg` function takes plot specification and filename as parameters and saves SVG representation of the plot to a file in the current working directory.
 ```python
 from lets_plot import *
 p = ggplot()...